Solving Matrix Games with Near-Optimal Matvec Complexity: Technical overview

-Recall from Section~\ref{sec:prelims} that the problem of obtaining an $\epsilon$-solution of a matrix game is encompassed by the more general problem of achieving $\epsilon$-regret with respect to a monotone operator.
-We ultimately present our prox multi-point method in the latter, more general setting in Section~\ref{subsec:prox-multi-general-monotone-ops}, and thus we operate in the same general setting here.
-Formally, fix a dgf setup $\dgfsetup = (\zset, r)$ per Definition~\ref{def:dgf-setup} with $\Gamma_\dgfsetup \ge \max_{z, z' \in \zset} r(z) - r(z')$ and a monotone operator $g : \zset \to \R^d$.
+In this section, we describe our general \emph{prox multi-point method} primitive which enables tighter iterate movement bounds than the standard prox point method, thereby enabling our improved amortized analysis.
+While we ultimately apply our prox multi-point method to compute $\epsilon$-solutions of matrix games, our prox multi-point method (as well as the standard prox point method) solves the more general problem of achieving $\epsilon$-regret with respect to a monotone operator.
+(See \Cref{lem:regret-bounds-the-gap} for a formal restatement of this reduction.)
+Thus, we operate in the latter, more general setting in this section (\Cref{subsec:technique-3-prox-multi-point}).
+Formally, fix a dgf setup $\dgfsetup = (\zset, r)$ per Definition~\ref{def:dgf-setup} with $\Gamma_\dgfsetup \ge \max_{z, z' \in \zset} r(z) - r(z')$ and a continuous monotone operator $g : \zset \to \R^d$.